 To calculate this drift / hour for your current latitude use the next formula: Drift = sin(Latitude) × 15.

-Due to manufacturing there are limits on pitch and roll for the gimbals, normally around 55° after which the gyro topples and you will notice the index card rotating very quickly.
+Due to manufacturing limitations there are limits on pitch and roll for the gimbals, normally around 55° after which the gyro topples and you will notice the index card rotating very quickly at that moment.

-After engine start the gyro will need about 3 to 4 minutes to get up to speed, you should have it 'caged' during start, if possible.
+After engine start the gyro will need about 3 to 4 minutes to get up to speed, you should have it 'caged' during that period, if possible.
 During taxi, after aligning with the magnetic compass, the indication must increase with right hand turns and decrease with left hand turns.

 During flight the HI may not precess more than 16°/hour.
 In turbulence and during practice and flight training the drift will be higher if the aircraft turns a lot.
 Just check and reset the HI every 15 minutes with the magnetic compass.